How to choose your F-ONE foil ? 37

 Construction & technologies

-We offer three types of constructions on our foils: Carbon (pre-preg and High Modulus), FCT, and Injected Carbon.
+We offer three types of constructions on our foils: Carbon (pre-preg, High Modulus and Ultra High Modulus), FCT, and Injected Carbon.

 History 34